gominima/minima/README.md

 		// getting the id parameter from route id := request.GetParam("id")

-		// instead of adding a param in route, you just need to fetch them
+		// instead of adding a param in route, you just need to fetch it

 		username := request.GetQuery("name")